 Should you put any calls to action in the sidebar?

 Use your sidebar for Calls to Action that benefit the company but are not necessarily related to your blog content.
 This could be downloadable content (lead magnets) or maybe invitations to an event you’re hosting.

-It’s true, popups can be annoying.
+It’s true, pop-ups can be annoying.
 If you’ve only just landed on a page and up pops a box that you have to interact with otherwise you can’t do anything else, not fun.
-But, and that’s a big but – popups are still considered highly effective.
-Their conversion rates are higher than many other forms of lead generation, so don’t dismiss popups outright.
+But, and it’s a big but – pop-ups are still considered highly effective.
+Their conversion rates are higher than many other forms of lead generation, so don’t dismiss them outright.

 - Appear after a set amount of time or